Fr. Ken Cienik, SA ministers to the members of the Chapel’s family. He is the Spiritual Assistant to the Blessed Lucius Fraternity. (OFS)

 Fr.
-Jerry DiGiralamo, SA, and Fr.
-John Keane, SA take care of the sacramental ministry for the patrons, a number of whom have been coming to the chapel almost since its inception.
+John Keane, SA takes care of the sacramental ministry for the patrons, several of whom have been coming to the chapel almost since its inception.

 Fr.
-Damian MacPherson, SA is a minister of the spiritual life of the Chapel, and is also greatly involved in the ecumenical dimension of the area.
+Damian MacPherson, SA is the minister of the spiritual life of the Chapel and is also greatly involved in the ecumenical dimension of the area.

 Bro.
-Thomas Banacki, SA, gift shop manager, serves our customers with warmth and friendliness, often offering a sympathetic ear to those who bring their troubles to the gift shop with them.
+Thomas Banacki, SA, is the Guardian of Chapel of Our Savior and Manager of the Gifts Shop.
+As Gifts Shop Manager, he serves our customers with warmth and friendliness, often offering a sympathetic ear to those who bring their troubles to the gift shop with them.

 Bro.
 Louis Marek, SA wears many hats here at the Chapel.
 Among them, he is the Administrator of the Chapel.